detailobsessed/codereviewbuddy/README.md

 ## MCP Client Configuration

-Add the following to your MCP client's config JSON (Windsurf, Claude Desktop, Cursor, VS Code, Claude Code, Gemini CLI, etc. — the JSON shape is the (roughly) same everywhere and I assume you know what your client needs:
+Add the following to your MCP client's config JSON (Windsurf, Claude Desktop, Cursor, VS Code, Claude Code, Gemini CLI, etc. — the JSON shape is the (roughly) same everywhere and I assume you know what your client needs):

 ```json
 {